-Evgeni Nabokov enters his second season as Director, Goaltending and ninth year in the Sharks hockey operations department.
+Evgeni Nabokov enters his third season as Director, Goaltending and 10th year in the Sharks Hockey Operations.
 He previously served as the goaltending coach for seven seasons (2015-2022).
 In his role with San Jose, Nabokov oversees the organization's efforts to assist goaltenders in the development of their skills and technique.